joeldrapper/strict_ivars/README.md

 gem "strict_ivars", require: false
 ```

 Now the gem is installed, you should require and initialize the gem as early as possible in your boot process.
-Ideally, this should be right after bootsnap is set up.
+Ideally, this should be right after Bootsnap is set up.
 In Rails, this will be in your `boot.rb` file.

 ```ruby
 require "strict_ivars"